Product, CX, and Brand

 Customer research

-I’m a strong advocate for customer research.
-We needed to get on the phone with Keap users, not just review NPS surveys.
-After I made the case for real customer insights, the team agreed it was the best direction despite how mountainous it seemed.
+Once I made the case for these real insights, the team agreed it was the right approach, despite how daunting it initially seemed.

-I gained buy-in to interview 100+ customers over the next two weeks.
+I gained buy-in to interview 100+ customers.

 Why so many?
 We needed to get a mix of perspectives to account for all departments, NPS scores, and products: